National Apprenticeship Week 2026: Skills For Life

 As an apprentice the cost of your training is covered by your employer - win, win.

-If you needed a sign that an apprenticeship is for you hear what Ver-se has to say about this way of learning.
+You can find apprentice stories on the National Apprenticeship Week website.
+Or read construction apprenticeship success stories to see what it’s really like on-site.
+If you needed a sign that a construction apprenticeship is for you hear what Ver-se has to say about this way of learning.
 As a Graduate Apprentice Engineer, he’s earning and learning towards his degree without any of the debt.

 POV: You chose a construction apprenticeship | Go Construct | 0:19